aeon0/reactahead/README.md

 Check out a Demo here: http://185.82.21.82:3350/

+## Install
+Install with npm: `npm install reactahead`</br></br>
+If you want to use the code as base for your own typeahead component, feel free to take copy the code from /src/lib/component/Reactahead.js & Reactahead.scss into your own react app.
+Happy coding :)

 ## Dependencies
 There are no module dependencies.
 But for the search and cancel icon, the google material icons (https://material.io/icons/) must be included like this to the index.html:
 ```html